 In theory, a foreclosure trustee is a neutral party, but the lender or loan servicer usually chooses the trustee, who is often affiliated with the lender or the lender’s attorney.
+Few states have laws addressing the neutrality of foreclosure trustees.
 So, trustees typically look out for lenders—rather than borrowers—in foreclosures because they have a financial incentive to do so.

-In a home loan transaction, a lender typically requires a borrower to sign either a mortgage or a deed of trust.
+In a home loan transaction, a lender normally requires a borrower to sign either a mortgage or a deed of trust.
 This document creates a security interest in the borrower’s property.
 (When you give a lender a security interest in your property, this means the property acts as collateral for the debt.)

 While mortgages and deeds of trust are similar in many ways, one major difference between these documents is the parties involved.
-A deed of trust has three parties: the borrower, the lender, and a trustee.
+A deed of trust usually has three parties: the borrower, the lender, and a trustee.
 A mortgage, though, only involves two parties: a borrower and a lender.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
 Sometimes, state law limits who may act as a trustee in specific ways.
 For example, in Washington, foreclosure trustees must have a physical presence in the state by maintaining an office in the state with telephone service at such address.

-But because the lender usually chooses the trustee (who might also be affiliated with the lender or the lender’s attorney somehow), trustees often have a financial incentive to represent the lender’s interests in a foreclosure.
+But because the lender usually chooses the trustee, who might also be affiliated with the lender or the lender’s attorney somehow, trustees often have a financial incentive to represent the lender’s interests in a foreclosure.